-Benefiting from a long history of political stability, a good governance record and an open and flexible regulatory system
+Benefiting from a long history of political stability, a good governance record and an open and flexible regulatory system, Mauritius overtook South Africa last year to become the continent’s most competitive economy.

-Over 50% of the island country's land is arable, with sugarcane occupying about 90% of its total cultivation land
+Over 50% of the island country’s land is arable, with sugarcane occupying about 90% of its total cultivation land.
+In fact, sugarcane is the country’s major export crop – in 2013, Mauritius produced an estimated 407,000 tonnes.

 Yet, despite sugar being a major export for decades, Mauritius has managed to successfully diversify its economy, mainly by investing in the manufacturing sector.
 Initially, the focus was placed on the production of textiles and clothing, but lately the country has begun setting its sights on exporting jewelry and watch components.